Florida Residential Lease Agreement

 THIS DISCLOSURE IS BASIC.
 PLEASE REFER TO PART II OF CHAPTER 83, FLORIDA STATUTES, TO DETERMINE YOUR LEGAL RIGHTS AND OBLIGATIONS.

-The landlord may provide this disclosure to the tenant separately from the lease.
-If so, it must be sent within 30 days after the landlord receives the tenant’s advance rent payment plus security deposit.
+The landlord may give this disclosure to the tenant separately from the lease.
+If so, it must be sent within 30 days after receiving the tenant’s advance rent payment plus security deposit.

 Download: Florida Security Deposit Holdings Disclosure Form (PDF)